mstksg/inCode/copy/entries/fc-statements.md

 ()` object when the boolean is True.
 But remember, calling `when` doesn't actually execute anything!
 It's just a normal function and normal expression.
 An `IO ()` goes in, and `IO ()` comes out.
 Just a normal function on normal data.
+And we know it's just a normal function, because we wrote it ourself form scratch!

-With only a basic knowledge of functional programming (using a fold/reduce/inject, basically, or even recursion), you can easy write your own
+With only a basic knowledge of functional programming (using a fold/reduce/inject, basically, or even recursion), you can easy write this
 function:

 ~~~haskell